Lucky Media Comparison

 Lucky Media Expert Recommendation

-For most teams: Prismic
+For most teams: DatoCMS

 Prismic is an accessible headless CMS built around a distinctive slice-based architecture that gives marketing teams the ability to compose and rearrange page sections independently, without developer involvement for each change.
 Slices are reusable, developer-defined components that editors can combine freely in the Page Builder, bridging the gap between structured content and visual page composition.
 The Slice Machine workflow keeps the content model in sync with the frontend through a code-first component definition approach that developers version alongside the application.
 It is a strong fit for marketing-led websites where content team autonomy and fast iteration are the primary requirements.